initpy/go-book/more-functions.rst

 functions.

-I decided to divide this task in two chapters, not because the things we're about to study are hard, but mainly becayse it's easier, and more fun to work on a few topics at a time.
+I decided to divide this task in two chapters, not because the things we're about to study are hard, but mainly because it's easier, and more fun to work on a few topics at a time.

 Variadic functions
 ==================
-Do you remember when I made you :ref:`cringe <Older100>` of the idea of writing a function ``Older100`` that will not accept less than 100 ``person``\s?
+Do you remember when I made you :ref:`cringe <Older100>` at the idea of writing a function ``Older100`` that will not accept less than 100 ``person``\s?
 ``struct``\s as its input?